dillonredding/dillonredding.github.io/index.md

 > "Stay awhile and listen!"<br>
 > — Deckard Cain

-This is where I get ideas out of my head and onto "paper" by rambling about and exploring all things software development.
-If a post piques your interest and you'd like to see more, feel free to [hit me up on Twitter](https://twitter.com/dillon_redding) or [open an issue on GitHub](https://github.com/dillonredding/dillonredding.github.io/issues/new).
+This is where I get my ideas out of my head and onto "paper", exploring, rambling about, and generally nerding out about software development.

 {% for post in site.posts %}